 Anxiety in a Los Angeles Traffic Jam

 Sometimes people can experience a jolt of adrenaline and anxiety when stuck in confined spaces, such as a Los Angeles traffic jam, even when you know the traffic patterns, an LA traffic sigalert can happen anytime, and it can be scary for some folks.

 “I came to visit the area from rural Ohio” said a man who wished to remain unnamed, “and the minute my taxi left the airport my heart just started pounding and I realized I was having a full blown panic attack!
-We hit the highway at like 90 miles an hour and then came to a complete dead stop in traffic, for hours!”
+We hit the highway at like 90 miles an hour and then came to a complete dead stop into a good old fashioned Los Angeles traffic jam, for hours!”

 It is not all to uncommon for visitors to be shocked by the hustle and bustle of LA Traffic, so be prepared when you come visit for a bit of a jolt when it comes to traffic patterns.

 Avoiding the L.A.
 Heat During Rush Hour Traffic

 What is so unique about the culture and history of Los Angeles is that there is so much of it.
 From tons of migration from all over the world (which have made up notable communities all across L.A.) to the film and music industry.
 There is so much to see and experience in this city and unfortunately you must successfully drive through L.A. accomplish your goals.
 Angelenos know that time is precious when they choose to drive rather than to take public transit.
 So, what could we do as visitors to experience the L.A. scene if you get stuck during rush hour?
 My favorite “pit-stop” during a hot summer day is attending a film screening.
 You see, because Hollywood was the hip place to go to watch newly released films, there are so many historic theatres in L.A. that are still standing today.